zaitsevIV/python_random_bot/README.md

 # telegram_random_bot @common_random_bot
-This bot based on pyTelegramBotAPI library
+This bot is based on pyTelegramBotAPI library

 ## Description of the program: